stevecordle/salesforce-api-php-wrapper/README.md

 ```

-The token will expire after an hour so you should make sure your checking the expiry time and refreshing accordinly
+The token will expire after an hour so you should make sure you're checking the expiry time and refreshing accordingly.

 ##Setting up the Salesforce client